JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     julia> success(`echo bar` | `grep foo`)
     false

-Now we know why `grep` is "failing."
+Now we know why `grep` is "failing".
-This opens us up to a possible false alarm:
+This means that our original pipeline (and the "responsible" Ruby version) is susceptible to bogus failures in the case where we search a valid directory that happens not to contain the string "foo" anywhere:

     julia> dir="tmp";

     julia> int(chomp(readall(`find $dir -type f -print0` | `xargs -0 grep foo` | `wc -l`)))
     failed process: `xargs -0 grep foo`

-In this case, we searched an existing directory that happens not to have any instances of the string "foo".
 Since `grep` indicates not matching anything with a non-zero return status, the `readall` function decides that its pipeline failed and raises an error.
-Clearly, for our use case, this is undesirable: we want the expression to just return `0` without raising an error.
+In this case, this is undesirable: we want the expression to just return `0` without raising an error.

-We will go into the details of what's going on in the latter half of this post, but the simple fix to this bug in Julia is this:
+The simple fix is this:

     julia> dir="tmp";